 Category Archives: Auctions

-The auction ends on September 26 and the current highest bid is $65,000 USD.
+The auction ends on November 15 and the highest bid at the time of writing was USD $150,000.

 Source: Bring a Trailer